How to Clean A Bee Smoker

 - fire

-I suggest you attempt to clean your smoker with water first and then you can judge if you need to go farther.
+I suggest you attempt to clean your smoker with the soak method first and then you can judge if you need to go farther.

 Dump Out Loose Material